 the sum of its equilibrium position $\mathbf{R}_j$ plus its displacement operator $\mathbf{u}_j(t)$.
 We substitute this decomposition into the definition \eqref{densop:eq} of the density operator, obtaining

 $N$ is the number of atoms in the crystal, hence the volume $V=Na^3$.
 Periodic boundary conditions are assumed to preserve crystalline symmetry.
-In 2D, Eq.~\eqref{nQt:eq} the Dirac deltas and the $\mathbf x$-integration become two-dimensional.
+In 2D, the Dirac deltas and the $\mathbf x$-integration of Eq.~\eqref{nQt:eq} become two-dimensional.

 Equation~\eqref{chi_FT:eq} involves the density-density correlation function in the Fourier domain: \begin{widetext}

 where $\mathbf{u}_0$ is the displacement operator of an atom at an arbitrarily fixed site, say the origin $\mathbf{R}_0 = \mathbf 0$.
 To evaluate these quantum averages, we use the Gaussian identity